 Sleep in Kilimanjaro’s crater.
 This is the most exciting Kilimanjaro adventure you can have.
 Climbing the highest free standing mountain in the world and then sleep in the crater of the dormant volcano is truly one of the great mountain adventures of all time.
 By picking 9 days on the mountain you are giving yourself the best chance at success climbing Kilimanjaro.
 We will use the Lemosho route as our approach to sleeping in the crater of Kilimanjaro.
 You are picking the best route.
-We have put over 1,600 people on the summit of Kilimanjaro and we are a world leader in offering quality.
+We have helped over 2,600 people on the summit of Kilimanjaro and we are a world leader in offering quality Kilimanjaro tours.
 We also have Kilimanjaro’s number 1 guide leading our team on the ground in Tanzania.

 Sleep in Kilimanjaro’s Crater